 The Reason You Should Avoid Tiramisu If You're Pregnant

 However, if you're pregnant, there's an important reason to avoid this dessert, and that reason is not the small amount of alcohol present in the rum or liqueur.
 It's salmonella.
-TheĀ U.S. Centers for Disease Control and Prevention (CDC) explains that live poultry can carry this nasty bacteria, contaminating the egg even before the shell is formed.
+The U.S. Centers for Disease Control and Prevention (CDC) explains that live poultry can carry this nasty bacteria, contaminating an egg even before the shell is formed.
 Eggs can also be infected with salmonella if they come into contact with infected droppings after they are laid.

 Beat those cravings with an eggless tiramisu